Envoy API

 Overview

-Learn how to use Gloo Edge with Envoy’s rate-limit API.
+Learn how to use Gloo Gateway with Envoy’s rate-limit API.

 This guide only includes Envoy-style rate limiting examples.
 To learn about other rate limiting options, install your environment, and set up the components that you need for rate limiting, see Rate limiting setup.

 The Envoy API uses two components to define how rate limiting works.
-For more information on where to define these components in your Gloo Edge custom resources, see Implement rate limiting.
+For more information on where to define these components in your Gloo Gateway custom resources, see Implement rate limiting.

 1. Rate limiting descriptors describe your requests and are used to define the rate limits themselves.